-After the MariaDB ColumnStore servers have been setup based on the Preparing for Installations document and the required MariaDB ColumnStore Packages have been Installed, run the script 'postConfigure' to complete the configuration and installation.
-This Article shows how to install on a mullti server system.
+After the MariaDB ColumnStore servers have been setup based on the Preparing for Installations document and the required MariaDB ColumnStore Packages have been Installed, use of the following option to configure and install MariaDB ColumnStore:

 NOTE: The install and setup had you install the packages on the node designed as Performance Module #1, 'pm1'.
 This is where the install script is run from, 'pm1'

 If installing on a system where there is a need to multi servers initially planned in the future, you would be a multi server install instead of a single server install.

 Going from one configuration to another will require a re-installation of the MariaDB ColumnStore software.